 - Network of 65,000+ pharmacies across the US

 - Pay-as-you-go payment options

 Hiscox was the first insurance company in the United States to offer online, easy-to-access workers compensation insurance specifically for small businesses.1 Hiscox’s main selling points for business owners to consider include:

-- Monthly payment option with no added fees
+- Monthly payment options with no added fees

-- Bundles with general liability and professional liability insurance
+- Customizable bundles with general liability and professional liability insurance

 Find the right workers compensation insurance for your business

 If you value customer service, put Suracy (known as AmVenture until 2019) at the top of your list.
 The company has a nearly five-star rating on Consumer Affairs2—much higher than both the Hartford and Hiscox, which average just one star on the same site.3 While Suracy primarily focuses strongly on church insurance, it offers a slew of benefits for small businesses too:

 Travelers is the biggest underwriter of workers compensation in the United States.4 With more than 2,000 workers compensation claim professionals who can walk you through the entire claims process, Travelers also has a solid focus on customer experience and customized insurance solutions.
 Other advantages of Travelers include the following:

 This Swiss-based international carrier has more than a century of insurance experience.
 Zurich business insurance includes access to risk management services that help you keep your employees safe and your premiums low.
 Features include the following: